GSA-TTS/federal-website-standards/README.md

 This repo is for prototyping federal website standards for executive branch federal agencies.

-Federal website standards help agencies deliver high-quality, consistent digital experiences for the public.

-The standards are evidence-based actions that help federal agencies:
+The standards are evidence-based actions that will help federal agencies:
-- Meet the public’s evolving expectations for digital experiences
+- Deliver high-quality, consistent digital experiences for the public
 - Reduce the burden on agencies to research and design core web components
 - Prioritize and plan web design and development projects